lmorabit/lofar-vlbi/docs/installation.rst

 Environment settings
 ====================
 The generic pipeline framework needs to be able to find the scripts.
 This is set in the config file that is passed to the generic pipeline.
-In order to achieve this, the path to the long baseline pipeline needs to be added to the recipe_directories list in this file.
+See the prefactor documentation to see how to set up this file (typically called pipeline.cfg).
+The path to the long baseline pipeline needs to be added to the recipe_directories list in this file.

 ********************
 Running the pipeline